Keyword difficulty was a welcome addition when first introduced over a decade ago. Things were simpler back then.

 But they’re still operating under the same paradigm of difficulty in the age of PageRank.

 During its lifetime, Google has made numerous refinements to its search engine algorithms.
 Some of the changes, like Panda, Hummingbird, and Rankbrain were obvious.
 Other improvements have been more subtle.

-In 2018 alone, they made over 3,000 improvements to search.
+In 2020 alone, Google made over 4,500 improvements to search; that’s one every other hour.
 We no longer live in the age of PageRank.
 We live in the age of Content.

 What’s Missing in Every Keyword Difficulty Metric?

 Difficulty in the age of Content is nothing like it was 20 years ago.
 Back then: